suedoh/go-service-example/README.md

 Apologies in advance for basic instructions on the first push.

 To build the project, make sure you have docker installed.
+A `go mod init` should be ran before any sort of building.
+Also there isn't any package dependencies so far.

 This project is using a Makefile to run commands, so please make sure you have make installed before running the project.